TradeTrust/documentation/docs/reference/libraries/tt-verify.md

 - `PROVIDER_API_KEY`: let you provide your own PROVIDER API key.
 - `PROVIDER_ENDPOINT_URL`: let you provide your preferred JSON-RPC HTTP API URL.
-- `PROVIDER_NETWORK`: let you specify the network to use, i.e. "homestead", "mainnet", "goerli".
+- `PROVIDER_NETWORK`: let you specify the network to use, i.e. "homestead", "mainnet"
 - `PROVIDER_ENDPOINT_TYPE`: let you specify the provider to use, i.e. "infura", "alchemy", "jsonrpc".

 _Provider that is supported: Infura, EtherScan, Alchemy, JSON-RPC_